heron-mc/heron-mc/docsrc/primers/heron-primer.rst

 Not an Island
 =============

-One of the issues with web mapping applications is that these are not just about "having a map".
+One of the issues with web mapping applications is that these are not just about "showing a map".
 More than often the web mapping components are part of a complete web application or (geo)portal.
+Map widgets and "ordinary GUI widgets" need to be combined and integrated, just as the data behind them.
-By building on ExtJS this can already be achieved, but we have also provided some high-level components like the :doc:`../lib/Heron/jst/widgets/MenuPanel` in order that you can create a complete "geoportal" with dynamic content with just a Heron configuration.
+By building on GeoExt/ExtJS this can already be achieved, but we have also provided some high-level components like the :doc:`../lib/Heron/jst/widgets/MenuPanel` in order that you can create a complete "geoportal" with dynamic content with just a Heron configuration.
 See also the geoportal example within the :doc:`../examples`.